zenOSmosis/phantom-core/README.md

 ## Changelog

+### Version 2.2.1 (Dec.
+16, 2021)

+  - Relax same PhantomCore version requirements for proxyOnce and proxyOff methods.
+These should have been included in v2.1.3.

 ### Version 2.2.0 (Dec.
 16, 2021)

   - Add ArbitraryPhantomWrapper, an extension to PhantomCore which wraps an arbitrary object, enabling it to adapt the PhantomCore event lifecycle.